KDE/digikam-doc/README.md

 1. To install Sphinx and the Sphinx Theme use `sudo apt install python3-sphinx`
 2. You can check whether Sphinx was installed successfully by running `sphinx-build --version`

-## Running Sphinx On your Computer
+## Running Sphinx On Your Computer

 After you cloned this repository (only need to be done once), use a command line to go to its root folder (e.g. with `cd /path/to/digikam-docs`)

-### Generate an HTML web Documentation
+### Generate an HTML Web Documentation

 Under **Linux:** run `make html`

 The HTML is generated in `build/html`.
 Open the web document by double click `index.html`.
+It must look like this:

 [![](project/images/digikam_handbook_HTML.png "HTML Version of digiKam Handbook Shown in Web Browser")](project/images/digikam_handbook_HTML.png)